BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 ```
 - IP: Listening IP
 - Port: Listening port
-- ModulePath: Path to the folder containing all modules (is created if not exist), default value see above
+- ModulesPath: Path to the folder containing all modules (is created if not exist), default value see above
 - Modules: Array of individual module file paths, default value `[]`
 - DependencyPath: Path to the folder containing all binary (dll) dependencies (is created if not exist), default value see above
 - ConfigurationPath: Path to the folder containing all module and per-server module configuration files (is created if not exist), default value see above